Hurriyat constituent splits into two factions

 The expulsion comes amidst reports that Bhat had met Sharma on the latter’s second visit to the state.

-The new MC president, in the letter issued yesterday, said the Hurriyat should contact him for any future correspondence with the outfit.
+The new MC president, in the letter issued on December 9, said the Hurriyat should contact him for any future correspondence with the outfit.

 However, Bhat, on his part, expelled the representative of the MC’s Pakistan chapter, Manzoor Ahmad Bhat, at whose behest he was expelled from the Hurriyat.